ElsonNS/ElsonNS/README.md

 - 👋 Hi, I’m @ElsonNS
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in App Development and Machine learning.
-- 🌱 I’m currently learning Web Development and cpp programming.
+- 🌱 I’m currently learning app development, web development and data structures
-- 💞️ I’m looking to collaborate on some web projects
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me nselson26@gmail.com

 <!---